jpalardy/jpalardy.github.io/_posts/2017-12-23-best-books-i-read-2017.markdown

 things to come.

-Whether statisticians or programmers, it is up to us to push back on misguided applications of algorithms, big data and machine learning.
+Whether statisticians or programmers, it is up to us to push back on misguided applications of algorithms, big data, and machine learning.
 If we don't, the coming backlash might be justified.

 * [amazon](http://www.amazon.com/dp/0553418815/)